vik-s/quartz/content/projects/writing/long form/Understanding Amplifier Power Gains.md

 *add eqn*

+To find the maximum unilateral transducer gain (GTUmax), the input and output needs to be conjugately matched, and by setting Gamma_in = S11* and Gamma_2 = S22*, we get

+*add eqn*

 **Power Gain**
 Power gain is defined as
 > The ratio of the power delivered to the load to the power delivered to the input of the active device.